 Step 1: Turn the Air Conditioning Off and the Blower On

 Next, adjust the fan from “auto” to “on.”
-This makes warm airflow over the frozen coils to force them to melt faster.
+This makes warm airflow over the frozen coils to force them to defrost faster.
 Make sure to set the cooling mode to “off” so the air conditioner doesn’t start a cooling cycle.

 Step 2: Pinpoint the Issue